 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels with vertical clearances of greater that 40 feet needing to transit the bridge between the hours of 3:30 p.m. and 5:30 p.m., Monday through Friday, except Federal holidays, would be delayed an additional 90 minutes until 7 p.m.
+This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels needing to transit the bridge with less than 14 days advance notice.
+There have been no requests for bridge openings in several years so this proposed rule would not affect a substantial number of small entities.
 Vessels that can safely transit under the bridge may do so at any time.
-Before the effective period, we will issue maritime advisories widely available to users of the waterway.
+Before the effective period, we will issue maritime advisories widely available to users of the river.